espressif/esp-idf/components/nvs_flash/nvs_partition_generator/README.rst

 Caveats
 -------
--  Utility doesn't check for duplicate keys and will write data pertaining to both keys.
-User needs to make sure keys are distinct.
+-  Utility does not check for duplicate keys and will write data pertaining to both keys.
+You need to make sure that the keys are distinct.
--  Once a new page is created, no data will be written in the space left in previous page.
-Fields in the CSV file need to be ordered in such a way so as to optimize memory.
+-  Once a new page is created, no data will be written in the space left on the previous page.
+Fields in the CSV file need to be ordered in such a way as to optimize memory.
 -  64-bit datatype is not yet supported.